cqxbj/mini-LLaDA/README.md

 A demo project for LLaDA — a diffusion language model based on a Transformer encoder that generates text through iterative **de-masking**.

+> [!NOTE]
-> **Note**: The current model is trained only on a small dataset with 128-token sequences and **does not have strong reasoning ability**.
+> The current model is trained only on a small dataset with 128-token sequences and **does not have strong reasoning ability**.
 This project is intended for **algorithm reproduction and inference flow demonstration** of the LLaDA diffusion language model.

 ## Quick Start